 Does Vinegar Remove Paint from Metal?

-Due to the acidic properties of vinegar, it is efficient in removing paint from metal without damaging the material or harming your body.
+Due to the acidic properties of vinegar, it is efficient in removing paint from metal without damaging the material or harming yourself.
 Like the previous method, you need to heat the vinegar.

 Use a brush or a clean sponge to dab the heated vinegar onto the metal.
 Leave the vinegar to set on the paint until the paint softens.
 Once it starts to peel off, use your fingers or scraper to remove the paint.

 Vinegar can also remove paint from plastic.
 However, you can remove paint on plastics through dish soap and water alone.
 But you may only need vinegar when the paint is hard to remove.

 To use vinegar to remove paint from plastics, the solution should be warm but not too hot that you can’t touch it.
 Use a sponge to apply the vinegar to the plastic.
 When the paint starts to fall off, you can use a scrub brush to altogether remove the paint.

 Does Vinegar Remove Paint from Concrete?